pmglab/KGGSEE/doc/source/quick_tutorials.rst

 **Explanation of the output files:**

-The output files are generally the same as the first tutorial, except that, in ``t4.gene.pvalue.txt``, ``t4.gene.var.pvalue.txt.gz``, there are two more columns named Herit and HeritSE, which are the estimate and its standard error of the gene heritability.
+The output files are generally the same as the first tutorial, except that, in ``t4.gene.pvalue.txt``, ``t4.gene.var.pvalue.txt.gz``, there are two more columns named SNPHerit and SNPHeritSE, which are the estimate and its standard error of the gene heritability.